Understanding Your Child

 Quality Time Together

 Meaningful connections are about quality of time, not quantity of time.
+However, the old adage "you cannot get quality time without quantity" certainly rings true for parent and child relationship.
 If you want to understand your child, you need to ensure that time spent with your child is of high quality.
 You and your child could read a book, play a game, or just laugh and be silly together!
 Just be sure to turn off technology—show your child undivided attention and how important your time together is.

 Talk (and listen too!)